Vanilla-OS/documentation/docs/apx/index.md

 Nevertheless, you can install packages from package other distributions.
 For example, using the `--aur` flag, a new container based on Arch Linux will be created.
-Here, `apx` will manage the packages from the AUR (and Pacman), tightly integrating it with the host system.
+Here, `apx` will manage the packages from the AUR (and Pacman), tightly integrating them with the host system.
 Using the `--dnf` flag with `apx` will create a new container based on Fedora Linux.
-Here, `apx` will manage packages from Fedora's DNF repository,  tightly integrating it with the host system.
+Here, `apx` will manage packages from Fedora's DNF repository,  tightly integrating them with the host system.
 For GUI packages created inside `apx` containers,`.desktop` files are created automatically and added to the GNOME application menu with a container indicator next to the application name.
 GUI Packages installed inside containers gets shown in the Sub System section in the [Vanilla control center](/docs/vanilla-control-center).

 For quality control, we are limiting this feature to specific implementations.
 Currently, only `--aur` and `--dnf` flags are supported, but we are planning to implement support for the Nix package manager as well in future.